BitPatty/gct-generator/site/guide.md

 ![Enabling Cheats in Nintendont](/img/nintendont_cheats.jpg)

 Press B again to return to the game list and launch your game.
 And with that you're done already.

+## Updating codes

+You can generate a new GCT file and replace the old one on your SD card.

+If you periodically need to switch between two or more sets of codes you could create a structure such as the one below in your codes directory and replace GMSE01.gct with the target code file (assuming you use GMSE01):

+- GMSE01.gct
+- GMSE01_FastAny.gct
+- GMSE01_Practice.gct
+- ... etc.

+Only the GCT with the game code will be read, in the sample above "GMSE01.gct", meaning only the codes in "GMSE01.gct" will be active during gameplay.

 ## Troubleshooting